Introduction: What is a Good Level of Forecast Accuracy?

 This means that the stores’ forecasts need to be sufficiently accurate not only days but in many cases several weeks or even months ahead.
 The requirements for the store forecasts and the DC forecast are, however, not the same.
 The store-level forecast need to be accurate on the store and product level whereas the DC-level forecast needs to be accurate for the full order volume per product and all stores.
 On the DC level, aggregation typically reduces the forecast error per product.
 However, we need to be careful about systematic bias in the forecasts, as a tendency to over- or under-forecast store demand may become aggravated through aggregation.

-The number of forecasts in a retail or supply chain planning context is typically very large to begin with and dealing with multiple metrics means that the number is increased even further.
+The number of forecasts in a retail or supply chain planning context is typically very large to begin with and dealing with multiple metrics and formulas means that the number is increased even further.
 This means that you need an exception-based process for monitoring accuracy.
 Otherwise, your demand planners will either be completely swamped or risk losing valuable demand signals in the averages.

 To be able to effectively identify relevant exceptions, it usually makes sense to classify products based on their importance and predictability.
 This can be done in many ways, but a simple starting point is to classify products based on sales value (ABC classification), which reflects economic impact, and sales frequency (XYZ classification), which tends to correlate with more accurate forecasting.
 For high sales value and sales frequency AX products, for example, a high forecast accuracy is realistic and the consequences of deviations quite significant, which is why the exception threshold should be kept low and reactions to forecast errors be quick.
 For low sales frequency products, your process needs to be more tolerant to forecast errors and exception thresholds should be set accordingly.